OTA Admission Requirements

 • OPTIONAL PORTIONS OF THE OTA APPLICATION:

-• It is encouraged that prior to applying, applicants complete observation hours with an occupational therapist or occupational therapy assistant, consider employment within a healthcare related field, and demonstrate community involvement through volunteering.
+• It is encouraged that prior to applying, applicants complete observations hours with an occupational therapist or occupational therapy assistant.

 • Completion of any of the optional activities will provide additional points for the applicant when their application is reviewed.